apache/spark/docs/programming-guide.md

 a list by collecting together elements), and the `SparkContext.accumulableCollection` method for accumulating common Scala collection types.

-<b>Only when the accumulator operation is executed within an
-action</b>, Spark guarantees that the operation will only be applied when the task is successfully finished for the first time, i.e. the restarted task will not update the value.
-In transformations, users should be aware of that the accumulator value would be updated as long as the task is executed.

 </div>

 <div data-lang="java"  markdown="1">